Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 4. The Kenyon Review Fellowship

-Creative writers of all genres are invited to apply for this two-year fellowship at Ohio’s Kenyon College.
+Creative writers of all genres are invited to apply for the two-year KR Fellowship at Ohio’s Kenyon College.
 Applicants should have experience teaching literature or creative writing to undergraduate students, as they will be required to teach one semester each year in the English department while undertaking “a significant writing project.”

 Additionally, fellows are expected to work on a variety of creative and editorial projects for The Kenyon Review.
 Fellows receive an annual salary plus benefits.
 Be sure to highlight your “achievement and long-term potential” in your application, and play up your teaching experience.